sobotka/filmic-blender/README.md

 Once you have Blender utilising the configuration, you are free to render away.
 You may discover that some of your materials were broken due to exceptionally low lighting levels, and may require reworking.
 General PBR advice holds true when using wider and more photographic illumination levels.

+# Supported Displays

+The current configuration supports generic sRGB displays with a 2.2 transfer function, as well as all Apple iMacs from 2015, and MacBooks and MacBook pros from 2016 on.

 # Additional Information and Technical Details

 The basic kit of weaponry includes: